amarnadh19/books/Cloud/Azure/Azure_VM_steps_to_move_vm_from_one_vnet_to_other_vnet.md

 6) check the progress of VM creation.
 If all went good, then login with the username and password given to previous VM. then check the application status and perform test for application if needed.

-# Using same resourcegroup and Different region.
+# Move Azure VMs across regions